Grinnell Corps: Thailand

 The newest Grinnell Corps program is in Chiang Mai, Thailand, established in 2010.
 Fellows in this program work and live at Payap University, where they teach English for 12-15 hours per week in the English Language Enhancement Center (ELEC), tutor students in English in the dormitories, and assist with special events in the International Affairs office.
 Fellows will be given a general curriculum to follow in teaching their courses, but will be responsible for daily lesson planning.

-As with our other international Grinnell Corps programs, we plan to send two fellows to Thailand; they will depart in August 2013 for thirteen months, returning in late September 2014.
-During August and September 2013, the Fellows will take a TESOL course as well as an intensive Thai language course at Payap, before beginning their teaching duties in October.
-Fellows will have vacation during the university's break in April and May, but will not receive a stipend for this time period (unless they elect to teach optional courses during this break).
+As with our other international Grinnell Corps programs, we plan to send two fellows to Thailand; they will depart in July 2014 for thirteen months, returning in August or September 2015.
+During July and August 2014, the Fellows will take a TESOL course as well as an intensive Thai language course at Payap, before beginning their teaching duties in August.
+Fellows will have vacation during the university's breaks in April and September, but will not receive a stipend for this time period (unless they elect to teach optional courses during this break).
 Fellows will live in a residence hall on the Payap University campus, where they will have a single room with bath.
 Fellows will not be responsible for rule enforcement in the residence hall.
 Fellows will also be paid a stipend of 10,000 baht (approximately US$330) per month.
 In selecting fellows, we are most concerned with finding candidates who demonstrate flexibility and the ability to cope with ambiguity; who have a genuine interest in Thailand and in teaching at the university level; who have a tolerance for tropical weather; and who have strong intercultural skills.